Colombia - Developing sustainable alternatives to coca cultivation

 Over the last 20 years, more than 2 billion dollars were spent on an eradication effort named Plan Colombia that included aerial fumigation and forced manual eradication.
 However, none of those efforts addressed the underlying problems that resulted in the dependence on coca production and as a result were ineffective methods of illicit crop reduction.
 Colombia’s newest illicit crop reduction program, PNIS, was created in the 2016 Peace Accords and provides compensation for the voluntary abandonment of coca.
 It is important to note that the “eradication first, alternative livelihoods second” approach to illicit crop reduction has never been successful when it has been adopted in other crop eradication efforts around the world.
 In fact, during the first two years of the PNIS program, coca production increased by almost 16%, even though the program has approximately 1.3 billion dollars in funding.

 Our partner, Paz Sostenible para Colombia (PASO Colombia) is a non-governmental, non-profit organization established in 2015 under the parent NGO, One Earth Future.
 Up until recently, PASO Colombia focused on the economic and social reintegration of ex-FARC combatants through their 20 innovative Rural Alternative Schools (ERAs), which emphasize building profitable, rural, and communal small businesses to commercialize existing agricultural products.

-After receiving 2 million USD in funding from the Colombian Peace Fund, PASO created the Cash for Work (CFW) program which is an innovative approach to illicit crop reduction.
-Mirroring the success of the ERA program, CFW prioritizes alternative livelihood creation for coca growers so that they can feel financially secure enough to abandon coca production.
+After receiving 2 million USD in funding from multinational partners, PASO created the Coca Reduction Program (CRP) which is an innovative approach to illicit crop reduction.
+Mirroring the success of the ERA program, CRP prioritizes alternative livelihood creation for coca growers so that they can feel financially secure enough to abandon coca production.

 What did we do?